explosion/spaCy/website/docs/api/transformer.md

 smaller sequences before running the transformer.
 The spans are allowed to overlap, and you can also omit sections of the Doc if they are not relevant.

-Span getters can be referenced in the config's `[components.transformer.model.get_spans]` block to customize the sequences processed by the transformer.
-You can also register custom span getters using the `@registry.span_getters` decorator.
+Span getters can be referenced in the `[components.transformer.model.get_spans]` block of the config to customize the sequences processed by the transformer.
+You can also register custom span getters using the `@spacy.registry.span_getters` decorator.

 > #### Example
 >
 > ```python
-> @registry.span_getters("sent_spans.v1")
+> @spacy.registry.span_getters("sent_spans.v1")
 > def configure_get_sent_spans() -> Callable:
 >     def get_sent_spans(docs: Iterable[Doc]) -> List[List[Span]]:
 >         return [list(doc.sents) for doc in docs]